• About

 Coral honeysuckle vine flowers

-This red honeysuckle vine can be grown in USDA hardiness zones 4 to 9.
 Space your plants 3 to 6 feet apart for good growth.
 Coral honeysuckle vine is drought-tolerant and deer-resistant.
-It is pretty low maintenance – a set-it-and-forget-it type of plant.
+It is also low maintenance – a set-it-and-forget-it type of plant.

 Planting Coral Honeysuckle

-You should plant your vine in full sun to get the most flowers, though this plant can tolerate part shade conditions.
-It prefers moist soil with good drainage and can tolerate a wide variety of soil types.
+You should plant your honeysuckle vine in full sun to get the most flowers, though this plant can tolerate part shade conditions.

 How to Propagate Coral Honeysuckle

 Prepare your pots for the plants by filling them with potting mix, moisten the soil, and then poke a hole into the center of the soil.
-This will keep you from rubbing off all of the rooting hormone when you push your cutting into the soil.
-Next, dip the end of the cutting into rooting hormone and gently press it into the hole you created in your potting soil.
+This will keep you from rubbing off all the rooting hormone when you push your cutting into the soil.
+Next, dip the end of the cutting into the rooting hormone and gently press it into the hole you created in your potting soil.

-Keep the soil moist, but not wet while awaiting the roots to grow.
+Keep the soil moist but not wet while awaiting the roots to grow.
 Make sure you keep your coral honeysuckle cutting in indirect and not direct sunlight.
 Roots will begin to form in a few weeks.

 Native coral honeysuckle growing on an arbor